fredritchie/heart_disease_prediction/Readme.md

 ### K-Nearest Neighbors (KNN)

-* The K-Nearest Neighbors (KNN) algorithm was then employed for classification. [cite: 27, 28, 29, 30, 31, 32, 33]
+* The K-Nearest Neighbors (KNN) algorithm was then employed for classification.
 * Different K values were tested, and the optimal K value was determined to be 61.
 * The KNN model with the optimal K value yielded reasonable results.
 * K-Fold cross-validation was performed, and the score was satisfactory.